Famous People with Hepatitis C

 When I looked at the list of famous people with Hepatitis C, it was surprising!
 Steven Tyler was actually appearing on American Idol that fall.
 I never missed an episode.
 Watching him week after week gave me inspiration that I too might beat the Hep C virus.
 He had always been skinny, but he still looked good and seemed so happy.
 He did not publicize his ordeal a lot in the press, but what I learned was that he went through treatment with Interferon and Ribavirin.
 He talks about crawling up the stairs when he couldn’t walk from fatigue.

 It destroyed his marriage to an Oklahoma girl that he had been with for years.
-He spoke of the harsh side effects and it was a warning to me: be mentally prepared for the fight of your life.
+I knew her family and he actually came to our little town for holidays.
+As far as HCV, he spoke of the harsh side effects and it was a warning to me: be mentally prepared for the fight of your life.
 I kept thinking that if he was allowed to treat, why couldn’t I?
 I had Stage 4 Cirrhosis.
 I am sure his liver was in bad shape too.
 Yeah, he became my hero.

 Evel Knievel had also been a big part of my life.
 We lined up in front of the television in our living room to watch him perform his motorcycle stunts the whole time I was growing up.
 I actually went to the Snake River Canyon years later and was in awe of his vision to entertain people like he did.
 Too many injuries led to blood transfusions and Hep C. He had a liver transplant, but it was too late.
-He died of liver cancer.
+He died of liver cancer, which scares the you know what out of me.

 Christopher Lawford, besides being a member of the Kennedy clan, was always a public figure as an actor.
 He became an important advocate and activist for Hepatitis C and his book has helped to create a lot of awareness to drug addiction as well.